 - The program director should keep a file of the Consent, General Release, and Indemnity Agreements for no less than six (6) years.

 - Questions about the administration of this policy should be directed to the Risk Manager at Facilities Services.

-Sexual offender's law
+Sexual Offender's law

 Any student designated by law enforcement agencies as a sex offender is required by law (SC 23-3-450) to register with local law enforcement agencies where they reside, even in temporary residence locations such as a college residence hall or apartment.
-Each academic year, the registration should be completed with the Greenville County Sheriff's Department and updated as needed.
+Each academic year, the registration should be completed with the Greenville County Sheriff's Office and updated as needed.

 Furman University believes student entrepreneurship fosters creativity, business management and ethical leadership, and thus is supportive of such engaged learning.
 Students interested in launching and/or operating a business on campus must submit a formal proposal to the Director of Auxiliary Services.
 The Director of Auxiliary Services will provide feedback and advise the students regarding further work necessary for consideration or recommend the proposal to be reviewed by the Student Businesses Committee.
 This committee is co-chaired by the Director of Auxiliary Services and the Faculty Chair of the Business and Accounting Department.
 A $75 administrative fee is required to supplement the cost of this review.
 Student businesses may only be operated by enrolled undergraduate students in good standing with the University.
 Approval is only granted for one year and students must submit a request to have their business plan reviewed by the Committee for an annual extension.
 Student business owners/operators must adhere to Furman's solicitation policy, University Policy 72.1 (electronic communication and web content), and Housing and Residence Life policies.
 Furman University reserves the right to revoke its approval of a student business at any time.